Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

     contentScale = ContentScale.Crop
 )
 ```
+⚠️ **Note:**
+- `VideoPreviewComposable` Desktop support has been removed in this package.
-💡 **Note:** The VideoPreviewComposable does not support local asset video in Android.
+- The VideoPreviewComposable does not support local asset video in Android.

 ### ▶️ YouTube Player
 To play youtube videos in your app, use the YouTubePlayerComposable: